mozilla/bigquery-etl/sql/moz-fx-data-shared-prod/search_derived/search_clients_daily_glean_v1/README.md

 - SAP produces `sap_counts_total` (a count of `sap.counts` events) and `concurrent_tab_count_max`.
 - SERP produces `counts_total` and the ad measures: tagged and organic search counts, searches with ads, ad clicks, and the ads-loaded, ads-visible, ads-blocked and ads-notshowing sums.
 All of them are coined here without the `serp_` prefix and pick it up at the join.
 Tagged and organic are split on `is_tagged`, and follow-on searches are those whose `search_access_point` is `follow_on_from_refine_on_incontent_search` or `follow_on_from_refine_on_serp`.
+- SERP also produces the five abandonment counts, one per reason: navigation, tab close, window close, reason absent, and a catch-all.
+An abandoned impression is one that saw no engagement before it stopped being tracked, and `serp_events_v2`'s validity filter makes abandonment and engagement mutually exclusive per impression, so the five partition the abandoned population and never overlap the engagement counts.

+`abandon_reason` has two falsy states meaning opposite things, which is why the counts are enumerated rather than pivoted and why the column is left alone in `serp_base`. `null` means the impression was not abandoned.
+The empty string means it was abandoned with the reason absent, which the client sends for `searchTermChanged` and `pageTypeChanged`.
+Normalising the empty string to a sentinel — the way `partner_code` is normalised, because it is a grain key and a null would break its equality joins — would destroy that distinction. `serp_abandonments_reason_absent_count` carries the empty-string population so that `serp_abandonments_other_count` stays a clean signal: it is zero against the client's current vocabulary, and anything else means a new reason is being emitted.

 #### SAP and SERP Final